CDLUC3/uc3-ops-opensearch/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+# A cdk app for building AWS OpenSearch Domain

 The `cdk.json` file tells the CDK Toolkit how to execute your app.